Lord Borthwick

 In the Parliament of 1469 held at Edinburgh by King James III of Scotland Lord Borthwick was ranked after the Lord Halyburton (cr.1441).
 In the parliament of 1471 he is the fourth Lord of Parliament ranked immediately after the Lord Glamis (cr.1445).

 The chronology of the Lords Borthwick also presents problems as of the first seven, six were named William.
 Of the first Lord, Burke's (1999) merely states: "knighted before his father in 1430; one of the magnates who according to contemporary records habitually plundered the Customs.
 Married and left issue".
 Anderson states "the first Lord Borthwick died before 1458".

 His son, the second Lord (William Borthwick, 2nd Lord Borthwick), was an ambassador to England as well as Master of the Household to King James III.
-He was succeeded by his son, the third Lord (William Borthwick, 3rd Lord Borthwick), who some say was one of the many Scottish noblemen killed at the Battle of Flodden in 1513 although the Complete Peerage cited by Pine stated "this is was unlikely".
+He was succeeded by his son, the third Lord (William Borthwick, 3rd Lord Borthwick), who some say was one of the many Scottish noblemen killed at the Battle of Flodden in 1513 although the Complete Peerage cited by Pine stated "this was unlikely".
 His son, the fourth Lord (William Borthwick, 4th Lord Borthwick), became guardian to the infant King James V.

 The ninth Lord, was a Royalist during the Wars of the Three Kingdoms.
 However, on his death in 1675 the male line of the third Lord failed.
 The Borthwick estates passed to his nephew John Dundas, son of his sister Margaret Borthwick, while the lordship became dormant.